nunorc/Reducer/README.md

 ### Using the command line

-You can use the main.hs program to build a GraphViz representation of the reduced expression.
-The input expression shoud be stored in a JSON file:
+You can use the *main.hs* program to build a GraphViz representation of the reduced expression.
+The input expression should be stored in a JSON file:

     $ cat ex/input.json
     ["a","a","b","c","a","b","c"]

-run the program using for example runhaskell, giving as argument the input file, and saving the output to a new file:
+run the program using for example *runhaskell*, giving as argument the input file, and saving the output to a new file:

     $ runhaskell main.hs ex/input.json > ex/expr.dot

-Now use the dot tool from GrpahViz to create a png file for example:
+Now use the *dot* tool from GraphViz to create a *PNG* file for example:

     $ dot -Tpng ex/expr.dot > ex/expr.png